sultanadeel/Redesign_Project/README.md

 Warrant:

 After creating several Tableau visualizations, our final visual is as above which is created as part of this Project Redesign and creating it is an endeavor towards compare it with the existing visualization of LinkedIn Top Skills dataset available at https://public.tableau.com/en-us/s/gallery/top-linkedin-skills-2016.
 Our final visual is better than the one on Tableau Public because we have excluded those skills which are not crucial in analyzing and supporting our claim that Data skills are becoming popular.
 Our final visual is clear and easy to understand by the audience as it shows in a straightforward way, the respective trend of skills over the years using ranks as a measurement criteria for developing the boxplots which are intuitive and quite persuasive towards convincing the audience.
 Skills like Data Warehousing, Data Mining, Cloud Computing, Java and Python are all showing a common trend of gaining top ranks and moving up the rank ladder from 2014 to 2016.
-This clearly and conspicuously satisfies our ultimate claim of this Redesign Project that “Data and Technology skills are increasing in demand.”
+This clearly and conspicuously satisfies our ultimate claim of this Redesign Project that
+"Statistical Analysis, Data Mining and Cloud Computing are becoming top ranked LinkedIn skills and therefore their demand is increasing.

 LinkedIn Top skills dataset has a lot of dimensions and a limited number of measures to analyze trends, relationships and patterns in skill ranking.
 However, boxplot is one ideal visual that we developed in Tableau for analyzing which skills are increasing in demand and which are becoming less popular.